calcom/cal.com/packages/embeds/embed-core/README.md

 Make `dist/embed.umd.js` servable on URL <http://cal.com/embed.js>

+## DX

+- Hot reload doesn't work with CSS files in the way we use vite.
 ## Upcoming Improvements

 - Unsupported Browsers and versions.
 Documenting them and gracefully handling that.